Bob Clampett: Later career and Beany and Cecil (1946–1984)

 In 1949, Clampett turned his attention to television, where he created the famous puppet show Time for Beany.
 The show, featuring the talents of voice artists Stan Freberg and Daws Butler, would earn Clampett three Emmys.
 Groucho Marx and Albert Einstein were both fans of the series.
 In 1952, he created the Thunderbolt the Wondercolt television series and the 3D prologue to Bwana Devil featuring Beany and Cecil.
-In 1954, he directed Willy the Wolf (the first puppet variety show on television), as well as creating and voicing the lead in the Buffalo Billy television show.
+In 1954, he directed Willy the Wolf (the first puppet variety show on television), created and voiced the lead in the Buffalo Billy television show.
 In the late 1950s, Clampett was hired by Associated Artists Productions to catalog the pre-August 1948 Warner cartoons it had just acquired.
 He also created an animated version of the puppet show called Beany and Cecil, whose 26 half-hour episodes were first broadcast on ABC in 1962 and were rerun on the network for five years.

 Clampett's studio was at 729 Seward Street in Hollywood, later a Klasky Csupo studio.

 In his later years, Bob Clampett toured college campuses and animation festivals as a lecturer on the history of animation.
 In 1974, he was awarded an Inkpot Award at the San Diego Comic Convention.
 In 1975, he was the focus of a documentary entitled Bugs Bunny: Superstar, the first documentary to examine the history of the Warner Bros. cartoons.
-Clampett, whose collection of drawings, films and memorabilia from the golden days of Termite Terrace was legendary, provided nearly all of the behind-the-scenes drawings and home-movie footage for the film; furthermore, his wife, Sody Clampett, is credited as the film's production coordinator.
-In an audio commentary recorded for Bugs Bunny: Superstar, director Larry Jackson claimed that in order to secure Clampett's participation and access to Clampett's collection of Warners history, he had to sign a contract that stipulated Clampett would host the documentary and also have approval over the final cut.
-Jackson also claimed that Clampett was very reluctant speaking about the other directors and their contributions.
+Clampett, whose collection of drawings, films, and memorabilia from the golden days of Termite Terrace was legendary, provided nearly all of the behind-the-scenes drawings and home-movie footage for the film; furthermore, his wife, Sody Clampett, is credited as the film's production coordinator.
+In an audio commentary recorded for Bugs Bunny: Superstar, director Larry Jackson claimed that in order to secure Clampett's participation and access to Clampett's collection of Warner Bros. history, he had to sign a contract that stipulated Clampett would host the documentary and also have approval over the final cut.
+Jackson also claimed that Clampett was very reluctant to speak about the other directors and their contributions.